Brand messaging strategy calendar for sharing your authentic content. An FSG Messaging and Optics blog from Brand Messaging Strategist Loren Weisman.

 - I think I know who they are. that have heard of you in passing, might be connected on social media, but have not converted to customers or sales.

 - Who are they?
 These are the people that do not know you, your products or services at all.

 Too many only focus on the people that do not know who they are and forget about their base or those that might be familiar and on the fence.

-There is a lot more to this list, but let’s run down five basic approaches.
+There is a lot more to this list, but I am going to touch on five basic approaches.

 5 Content starting point?
 Think genres.